The beautiful new Hurdman station. Photo: Sean Marshall, CC

 When does it become unacceptable to be charging your customers full price for a service that fails every day?— k. (@aboringbitch) November 1, 2019

 As the city’s director of transportation operations Troy Charter pointed out on the train’s first day, the LRT was probably delayed because of “customers jumping or bouncing on them as they are excited to ride the Confederation Line for the first time.”
-The system couldn’t handle the sheer excitement of its riders, undoubtedly pent up by a year and a half of being told it’s just about to open – “on track for 2018,” as signs assured us.
+The system couldn’t handle the sheer excitement of its riders, undoubtedly pent up by a year and a half of being told it’s just about to open – “on track for 2018,” as signs assured us for so long.

 Having a new train in town feels to many residents as exciting as driving a brand new Maserati.
 It’s an experience that touches all the human senses.
-You can enjoy the sight of those grainy, monochromatic gravel pits out the window, soothed by the train’s lullaby of rumbles and squeaks as it placidly winds its way down the line; you can inhale that complex, musky, glue-y new train smell as you’re pressed up against multiple strangers during rush hour, who you would never have otherwise had the pleasure of touching.
+You can enjoy the sight of those grainy, monochromatic gravel pits out the window while listening to the train’s lullaby of rumbles and squeaks as it placidly winds its way down the line; you can inhale that complex, musky, glue-y new train smell as you’re pressed up against multiple strangers during rush hour, who you would never have otherwise had the pleasure of touching.

 Transit riders were so excited to ride the train that they couldn’t resist the urge to hold the doors open — a problem the mayor deftly solved by threatening to fine anyone caught doing it.
 All it took was a bit of pressure, which he applied to city staff too: “Solve this damn door issue once and for all!” the mayor told city management, who eventually set the doors to stay open a little bit longer.